Shapovalov advances, Pospisil exits in Paris - Article - TSN

 Shapovalov, from Richmond Hill, Ont., rallied from a 5-2 deficit in the first set, fighting off one set point in the process.

-After a rail delay halted play for an hour with Shapovalov trailing 3-2 in the second set, the Canadian lost just three games the rest of the way.
+After a rain delay halted play for an hour with Shapovalov trailing 2-3 in the second set, the Canadian lost just three games the rest of the way.

 Shapovalov, 19, compiled a 32-9 edge in winners and converted six of 12 break points.